Esbern/semanticGIS/content/Frameworks & Context/index 2.md

 ## 2. The Design Rationale 📓

-The **[[Design rationale]]** is the "lab notebook" for your project.
+The **[[Glossary/Design rationale]]** is the "lab notebook" for your project.
 It is a structured document where you record every decision, assumption, and process from start to finish.
 This practice ensures your work is transparent, auditable, and easily understood by others.

 ➡️ **Read the guide on the Design Rationale**